themeblvd/theme-blvd-layout-builder/readme.txt

 * Removed the "Builder" tab from Edit Page screen for better compatibility with WP's Visual/Text editors; builder now shows above editor.
 * Fixed issues with "Promo Box" (formerly "Slogan") element after last update.
+* Fixed some errors with themes, which aren't up-to-date.

 = 2.0.0 =